Enhancing my blog for Scientific Writing - Integrate Comments, Better TOC and Latex Support

 -

-This way, the TOC feels like a floating sidebar on desktop but a natural part of the content on mobile.
+This makes the TOC feel like a floating sidebar on desktop screen but a natural part of the content on mobile screen.

 Adding Scrollspy